Har-Kuun/MailBlockCheck/README.md

 # MailBlockCheck
-A quick shell script to check whether or not your server IP is blocked by famous public SMTP mail services.
+A quick shell script to check whether or not your server IP is blocked by famous public SMTP mail services.&nbsp;&nbsp;
 If your server is blocked by many public SMTP servers, then it is better not to be used as a mail server.

 Tests against the following public email servers are performed: